Interactive Simulations with JSPlotly

 Context:

-The script for this simulation is based on the distribution of the charge network for a polyelectrolyte, and the identification of the pH value at which this network is zero, i.e., the isoelectric (or isoionic) point, pI.
-The example uses the primary sequence of lysozyme, a hydrolase that acts to break down the microbial wall.
+The script for this simulation is based on the distribution of the net charge network for a polyelectrolyte, and the identification of the pH value at which this network is null, that is, the isoelectric (or isoeionic) point, pI.
+The example uses the primary sequence of lysozyme, a hydrolase that acts in breaking the microbial wall.

 Equation: